-In a limited pilot program, eight Native American poets may be heard reading their work in the galleries of Harvard University’s anthropology museum, the Peabody Museum of Archaeology & Ethnology.
+In program marking Cambridge's Indigenous People's Day--celebrated as the federal holiday Columbus Day--eight Native American poets may be heard reading their work in the galleries of Harvard University’s anthropology museum, the Peabody Museum of Archaeology & Ethnology.

 Visitors may borrow a small player to listen to the evocative recordings while wandering among the museum’s Native American galleries.
-Subjects range from grandparents and making snowshoes to the ancient Anasazi and even to museum visitors themselves.
-The poems are drawn from a powerful new anthology, New Poets of Native Nations edited by Heid E. Erdrich (Graywolf Press, July 2018).
-The playlist was selected by a group six reviewers, five of whom are Native American.
+Subjects range from grandparents and making snowshoes to museum visitors themselves.
+The poems are drawn from a powerful recent anthology, New Poets of Native Nations edited by Heid E. Erdrich (Graywolf Press, July 2018).
+The playlist was selected by a group of six reviewers, five of whom are Native American.

 “Native American poets have always grounded us with their work.
 They have allowed us to be immersed in their cultural knowing and ways of being through their voices and their words.
 This project is grounding Native objects on display at the Peabody to contemporary lived cultures, knowledge, and experience.
 Every visitor to the Native American galleries will have the opportunity through this project to see, hear, and feel the living cultures of many of the items on display,” said Shelly C. Lowe, Executive Director of the Harvard University Native American Program, which is jointly sponsoring the Native American Poets Playlist with Harvard’s Woodberry Poetry Room and the Peabody Museum.